Billing & Insurance

 If you do not have insurance, you may be asked to pay a deposit prior to your appointment.
 We will send you a billing statement following your visit for all charges you owe.
 Please see the Payments page for additional information.

 When can I expect to receive my billing statement?

 We submit claims on a daily basis, and insurance companies usually process claims within 25 to 60 days.
 If you have a patient-responsible balance, you will receive a monthly billing statement indicating your services, any insurance payments and the remaining balance that now is your financial responsibility.

 You can find Instructions on the back of the first page of your statement.
 If you need additional explanation, call the toll-free number on your statement.

 Why are there names of providers on my statement that I didn’t see?

 There are providers who help with your medical care even though you may not see them.
 Commonly, these are supervising physicians or physicians who read your lab results, X-rays, EKGs and other tests.
-You also will receive separate bills from anesthesia and ambulance services if you required those services.
+You also will receive separate bills from ambulance services if you required those services.